nikipuh/HotAirBalloon/README.md

 <br>

 # Key manual
+!!
+The movement is working but not perfect.
+Will fix if i find the time in the future.
+!!
+Buttons dont really work, its kinda wobbly...
 **`↑`** Go straight and rise to the air<br>
 **`→`** Turns vehicle yaw right<br>
 **`←`** Turns vehicle yaw left<br>